fabsarah/sweary_bot_python/README.md

 # sweary_bot_python
 A bot that has your back.
 And swears.
 A lot.
+But in python!